mileistone/study_resources/model/scene_text_recognition/survey.md

   - motivation
     - there is misalignment between the ground truth strings and the attention’s output sequences of probability distribution, which is caused by missing or superfluous characters
   - solution & novelty
-    - decouples the alignment operation from using historical decoding results
+    - decouple the alignment operation from using historical decoding results
     - alignment is achived by a spatial attention module
   - the devil in the details
     - None